Read protocols and recommendations related to face coverings, physical distancing, handwashing, and more

 Can you receive the flu vaccine and the COVID vaccine on the same day?

 Last updated: June 22, 2021 12:16pm

 Can you receive vaccines other than the flu vaccine on the same day as the COVID vaccine?

 No vaccines other than the flu vaccine should be given during the time period of two weeks prior to the first COVID vaccine through two weeks following the final COVID vaccine.

 How long after a natural COVID infection should you wait before getting the vaccine?

-In most cases, you should wait until you are out of isolation (all COVID symptoms have resolved) to get the vaccine, but no longer than 90 days.
+In most cases, you should wait until you are out of isolation (all COVID symptoms have resolved) to get the vaccine.
 If you were treated with monoclonal antibodies and/or convalescent plasma, you should wait 90 days before getting the vaccine.
 Affiliates may request a medical exception to wait to get the vaccine until the 90 days has elapsed.

 Where can I get more information about COVID vaccine safety and effectiveness?